Gaius Iulius Caesar Octavianus

 Augustus was born as Gaius Octavianus (Gaius Octavius) on 23 September 63 BCE in Rome.
 He was the first Roman emperor grated the title princeps.
 His long and reasonable reign gave Rome stabilization and reforms.

-He was born into old and wealthy family Octavia, the equites living in Velitrae.
-Octavian was a son of Gaius Octavius, former praetor and governor of Macedonia, and Atia Balba, nephew of Julius Caesar.
+He was born an into old and wealthy family Octavia, equites, living in Velitrae.
+Octavian was a son of Gaius Octavius, former praetor and governor of Macedonia, and Atia Balba, niece of Julius Caesar.
 He had a stepsister, Octavia the Elder, daughter of Octavius and his first wife, Ancharia, and a blood sister, Octavia the Younger.

-From the very beginning Octavian was provided with great care and education.
+From the very beginning, Octavian was provided with great care and education.
 He was taught Latin and Greek as well as being fluent in both languages.
-When he was four, his father died while going to Rome in aim to become a consul.
-His mother got married again with Lucius Martius Philip in 57 BCE when Octavian was six.
+When he was four, his father died while going to Rome aim to become a consul.
+His mother got married again to Lucius Martius Philippus in 57 BCE when Octavian was six.
 Both parents treated the child in a more severe way, but they were still very supportive as they took care of his development by choosing only the best teachers for him.

-Right after coming back to the city, in the age of 15, on October 18, he donned white toga and thus became an adult.
-As Lucius Domitius Ahenobarbus, member of the College of Pontiffs, died in the battle of Pharsallos, young Octavian took his place in 47 BCE.
-In 46 BCE during Caesar’s triumph Octavian was given military decorations.
+Right after coming back to the city, at the age of 15, on October 18, he donned a white toga and thus became an adult.
+As Lucius Domitius Ahenobarbus, a member of the College of Pontiffs died in the battle of Pharsalus, young Octavian took his place in 47 BCE.
+In 46 BCE during Caesar’s triumph, Octavian was given military decorations.
 Also then the commander noticed this relative and his potential.

-Then they both went to New Carthage where an 18 year old Octavian learned how to govern the province.
+Then they both went to New Carthage where an 18-year-old Octavian learned how to govern the province.
 They stayed on the Iberian Peninsula and went to Rome in June 45 BCE.
 Right after returning to the capital Caesar was supposed to decide about adopting Octavian and making him his heir.
-Octavian, when he came back home, was included into patricians by the Senate and continued his studies which he had previously interrupted when he had gone to Hispania.
+Octavian, when he came back home, was included as patricians by the Senate and continued his studies which he had previously interrupted when he had gone to Hispania.
 He studied under the supervision of two Greek scholars: philosopher Arejos from Alexandria and rhetor Apollodros from Pergamon.

-In 45 BCE Caesar ordered Octavian and his friends, including Agrippa, to move to the Greek city Apppolonia and there to continue their studies, focusing mainly on military and political aspects.
+In 45 BCE Caesar ordered Octavian and his friends, including Agrippa, to move to the Greek city Appolonia and there to continue their studies, focusing mainly on military and political aspects.

-In the meantime Caesar decided to appoint Octavian as magister equitum.
+In the meantime, Caesar decided to appoint Octavian as magister equitum.
 When on 15 March 44 BCE Caesar was assassinated, Octavian left his studies and came to Rome to get to know what political and military support he had.
 He stayed in Lupiae, near Brundisium.
-When he was informed that he had been adopted by Caesar and recognized as his main heir (2/3 of the fortune) he took a new name Gaius Julius Caesar and addded Octavianus..
+When he was informed that he had been adopted by Caesar and recognized as his main heir (2/3 of the fortune) he took a new name Gaius Julius Caesar and added Octavianus.
 From then on Octavian became Gaius Julius Caesar Octavianus in political life, son of the great commander Julius Caesar.

 War with the assassins

-After killing Caesar two main initiators, Marcus Iunius Brutus and Gaius Casius Longinus he had to run away on East in aim to organize the troops against Mark Antony who endeared himself the favor of Caesar’s supporters.
+After killing Caesar’s two main initiators, Marcus Iunius Brutus and Gaius Cassius Longinus he had to run away to the East in aim to organize the troops against Mark Antony who endeared himself to the favour of Caesar’s supporters.

-In the meantime also Octavian appeared unexpectedly on the political scene as he gained the support of Caesars troops stationed in Brundisium – they had previously taken part in the war with Partia.
-He also required to give him some money gathered in the city for the time of war.
-With those means he was able to get favor of many other veterans from Caesar’s legions.
+In the meantime also Octavian appeared unexpectedly on the political scene as he gained the support of Caesar’s troops stationed in Brundisium – they had previously taken part in the war with Parthia.
+He was also required to give him some money gathered in the city for the time of war.
+With those means, he was able to get the favour of many other veterans from Caesar’s legions.
 During the march on Rome, in Campania, many other soldiers crossed the floor.
-Young and inexperienced Octavian had 3000 loyal veterans by his side, whom he paid 500 denarius.
+Young and inexperienced Octavian had 3000 loyal veterans by his side, whom he paid 500 denarii.